fouke-boss/citeproc-dotnet/readme.md

     {
         // Load a style from disk (or use one of the overloads for reading
-        // from a stream, a text reader or an xml reader). var style = CiteProc.File.Load("harvard-cite-them-right.csl");
+        // from a stream, a text reader or an xml reader). var style = File.Load("harvard-cite-them-right.csl");

         // Compile the style to get a processor instance. var processor = Processor.Compile(style);

-        // Data of the referenced items (books, articles, etc.) is accessed through the
+        // Data of the referenced items (books, articles, etc.) is accessed
-        // IDataProvider interface.
-CiteProc.NET comes with a default implementation of
+        // through the IDataProvider interface.
+CiteProc.NET comes with a
-        // this interface that supports the CSL JSON format.
-Currently this default
+        // default implementation of this interface that supports the
-        // implementation is part of the CiteProc.Test assembly, but in the near future
+        // CSL JSON format.
-        // it will become part of the CiteProc assembly itself. var data = CiteProc.Test.Fixtures.Input.LoadJson("items.json");
+        processor.DataProviders = DataProvider.Load("items.json", DataFormat.Json);

         // Now, you are ready to render citations and bibliographies using
         // the selected style:
-        var entries = processor.GenerateBibliography(data);
+        var entries = processor.GenerateBibliography();

         // The result is an instance of a CiteProc.Formatting.Run class.
-This instance
-        // can then be converted to the desired format.
-CiteProc supports plain text
+        // This instance can then be converted to the desired format.
+CiteProc
-        // and HTML out-of-the-box; the CiteProc.WpfDemo project contains an example
+        // supports plain text and HTML out-of-the-box; the CiteProc.WpfDemo
-        // of how to show the result in a WPF TextBlock.
-Other formats can be added
+        // project contains an example of how to show the result in a WPF
-        // easily.
+        // TextBlock.
+Other formats can be added easily.

         // Austen, J. (1995) Pride and Prejudice.
 New York, NY: Dover Publications. var plainText = entries.First().ToPlainText();